flamingo-stack/openframe-oss-tenant/README.md

 ## 1. System Overview

 ### 1.1 Architecture
 OpenFrame is a distributed platform built on microservices architecture, designed for high scalability and resilience.

+The purpose of OpenFrame is to create a single data, API, automation, and AI layer on top of a curated list of existing open-source projects, resulting in a unified IT and security platform.
+This platform offers:
+• A unified dashboard for managing services and workflows.
+• Automated deployments and monitoring.
+• Anomaly detection and AI “copilots” (assistants) for real-time predictive insights.
+• Integrated security controls ensuring consistent and secure access across services.

+By combining proven open-source components like NiFi, Kafka, Pinot, etc., OpenFrame provides an end-to-end solution featuring advanced data flow management, AI-driven analytics, and a tightly integrated security model—all exposed through a cohesive API.
+This reduces complexity, increases developer productivity, and allows organizations to focus on building new capabilities rather than reinventing core infrastructure.

 Key components:
 - API Gateway with unified GraphQL interface
 - Event-driven stream processing with NiFi and Kafka
 - Multi-layered data storage: